netlight/codepub-creative-coding/README.md

 ```
 .
+├── assets/                 # Images you can load in -- you can also use a URL to any image on the internet
 ├── dependencies/           # built and bundled files and index.html
 │           ├── p5.js       # The p5 library
 │           └── p5.riso.js  # The riso library including colors